FinnCowbell/spirographsOfVenus/README.md

 Therefore, one weekend I decided to port the original game to a canvas.
 My computer's fans no longer go wild when I have more than 3 planets on the screen.

+Now, I work to optimize the program further, and add additional elements without the limitations of Processing.

 ## Controls:
 - Click anywhere to create new planets
 - Press ESC to remove all planets